 12:00pm Late Service

 Not a member?
 Click here to see the services that are open to the public.
 Contact us for more information or to become a member.

 To accommodate those who wish to join us remotely, we will offer two different styles of Multi-Access Services.
-Select services, as outlined below, will be offered as Enhanced Multi-Access Services, with a professional camera crew capturing our live services from the Sanctuary.
-As we have learned over the past year, we know that we must remain flexible .
-Please note that this schedule of Enhanced-Multi Access Services may change based on the needs of our congregation.
+Select services will be offered as Enhanced Multi-Access Services, with a professional camera crew capturing our live services from the Sanctuary.
 Our goal for these services is to use multiple cameras to create a rich experience for those who choose to join us online.
 These services will not be streamed to Facebook, but will be available to all members and ticket holders.
-All other services will be accessible virtually, but with more traditional Zoom capabilities as you have seen during our Friday Sabbath Eve Services.
-Access to all virtual programs will be via a Zoom link .
+All other services will be accessible virtually, using our standard Zoom capabilities as you have seen during our Friday Sabbath Eve Services.
+Access to all virtual programs will be via a Zoom link.